joerx/whisperd/README.md

 # Whisperd

 Single binary whisper application server.
-Pet project mostly used to practice Go and example app for DevOps and CloudOps learning.
+Pet project mostly used to practise Go and example app for DevOps and CloudOps learning.

 Quick reference: